openintegrationhub/Data-and-Domain-Models/MasterDataModels/Documents/README.md

 # Introduction

 In the following the master data model for the domain `Documents` is explained in detail.
-As for every Open Integration Hub Master Data Model, an UML class diagram, a JSON schema as well as a descrption table exists.
+As for every Open Integration Hub Master Data Model, an UML class diagram, a JSON schema as well as a description table exists.

 # Basic Ideas